 The time has come to write about my favorite Caribbean coral, the Scolymia.
 There are two species of Scolymia the smaller solitary disk coral, (Scolymia cubensis), and the large fleshy disk coral (Scolymia lacera).

 This article is about the smaller of the two species Scolymia cubensis.
 Below you can see a side by side image of both corals.
 The Scolymia cubensis on the left is smaller and won’t be more than 2 inches wide.
 Lacera on the right can be up to 6 inches in diameter.

 Size is one of the more obvious differences between the fully grown corals.
-But for smaller specimens, there are a few new others characteristics which will help you positively each one.
+But for smaller specimens, there are a few other characteristics which will help you positively identify each one.